flespi-software/examples/http-stream-receiver/README.md

 2. subscribe created **stream** to items you need
 3. deploy one of examples listed above on your server or VPS
 4. configure your example to listen on `your-server:port` network endpoint and to handle a `/path-on-server` uri
-5. flespi platform will constantly deliver a batch of messages to your deployment
+5. flespi platform will be constantly delivering batches of messages to your deployment